A color-changing layered matcha lemonade made with butterfly pea flower tea that turns blue to purple.

 The color-changing part of the drink is from butterfly pea flowers.
 The flowers are a vibrant deep blue when steeped in hot water but when lemon is added, it changes color to a jewel-tone purple.

-Instead of coffee, I topped off my drink with matcha, because of course I did.
+Starbucks tops their drink with coffee but I topped off my drink with matcha, because of course I did.

 This post contains affiliate links.

 What I Used to Make Matcha Butterfly Pea Flower Lemonade

 Get bright green matcha in the $15-$25 range regardless of whether it’s labeled ceremonial or culinary grade.